hashicorp/terraform-provider-google/website/docs/r/identity_platform_config.html.markdown

 * `quota` -
   (Optional)
   A sign up APIs quota that customers can override temporarily.
+Value can be in between 1 and 1000.

 * `start_time` -
   (Optional)